API version: 2022-10-20

 : An unordered array of review objects,

-each describing one review requested (but not necessarily received)
+each describing one review requested and agreed (but not necessarily received)

 for this submission.